 Another antidepressant I was prescribed caused incontinence and increased suicidal feelings.
 I ask you, who in their right mind can call that kind of drug an antidepressant?

 That I no longer suffer from depression is not a result of prescriptions.
 At the same time, doctors in two very specific instances were crucial in turning around my health.
-First, the doctors in the ER after I tried to kill myself had a vitamin B12 test administered.
+First, the doctors in the ER, after I tried to kill myself, had a vitamin B12 test administered.
 The test showed that I had profound B12 deficiency.
 Second, on Christmas Eve, 1998, my doctor had a nurse show me how to administer B12 shots to myself so that I didn’t have to keep paying the price of a doctor visit for a nurse administered shot.
 And, he prescribed injectable cobalamin.

 To say my life changed dramatically is an understatement.

 But, I played a part equal to or greater than that of doctors in turning around my health.
-For instance, the doctors failed to explain to me about my B12 deficiency.
-I believed they would have if the police hadn’t come, taken me out of the hospital and put me in jail because the shrubs in my front yard were too tall.
+For instance, the hospital doctors failed to explain my B12 deficiency to me.
+I believed they would have if the police hadn’t come, taken me out and put me in jail because the shrubs in my front yard were too tall.
 Jail for Weeds – Read more.

 Luckily I tried to sue the police for excessive force and the hospital doctors for malpractice.
 In depositions it came out that the hospital had no notes in my file indicating there was an intention to tell me about the B12 test results and what I needed to do.
 That said, I wasn’t as angry at the police because they hadn’t interfered with me getting well as much as I had imagined.
 So, I settled with them for $12,000.